faenrandir/a_careful_examination/documents/book_of_abraham/olishem/olishem.md

 Problems with this potential match have been discussed at [RFM](https://www.exmormon.org/phorum/read.php?2,513409):

 1. The name is close, but is not really an exact match (compare "Ulišum" and "Olishem").
-This may seem like nitpicking, but loose matches are far more likely to occur by random chance than exact matches. [note: I've read an analysis (Gee or Muhlstein?) arguing that the Akkadian shift (??) makes Ulisem and Olishem an exact match; need to dig this up]
+This may seem like nitpicking, but loose matches are far more likely to occur by random chance than exact matches. [note: I've read an analysis (Gee or Muhlstein?) arguing that the Akkadian shift (??) makes Ulisem and Olishem an exact match; if so, this criticism is mostly or completely defused; add the citation when I find it again.]
 2. The location isn't a good fit relative to the ancient city-state of Ur (but note that LDS scholars postulate that the Ur identified by most scholars as Ur was not the Ur discussed in the BoA---they claim Abraham's Ur was [somewhere not far to the east of Haran](https://rsc.byu.edu/archived/pearl-great-price-revelations-god/where-was-ur-chaldees)).
 3. A possible scenario for how Joseph Smith could have derived the name from his study of the Hebrew language has been advanced: